briansu2004/udemy-devops-real-projects/002-JenkinsCICD/01_Y_WindowsOnly.md

 b. **"SCM"**: select "Git"

 c. **"Repository URL"**: Enter the URL of the repo which has Jenkinsfile, for example, <https://github.com/briansu2004/udemy-devops-9projects-free>.
-(Note: You can fork "udemy-devops-9projects-free" repo to your github account and enter the URL accordingly)
+(Note: You can fork "udemy-devops-9projects-free" repo to our github account and enter the URL accordingly)

-d. **"Credentials"**: If you don't have any credential, click "Add" -> "Jenkins", in "Kind" field select "Username with password".
+d. **"Credentials"**: If we don't have any credential, click "Add" -> "Jenkins", in "Kind" field select "Username with password".
 In "Scope" field select "Global(Jenkins, nodes, items, all child items, etc)".
-In "Username", type your github account username.
-In "Password", type your github account token.
+In "Username", type our github account username.
+In "Password", type our github account token.

-**Note**: In order to get a github token, you can go to your github account and select **"Setting"** once you click your account icon in the top right.
+**Note**: In order to get a github token, we can go to our github account and select **"Setting"** once we click our account icon in the top right.
 Go to **"Developer settings"** in the very bottom left lane and go to **"Personal access tokens"** -> **"Tokens(classic)"**, and then click "Generate new token" to create a new token for above step, making sure the token has at lease `write:packages` and `read:packages` so that it can upload/download packages to GitHub Package Registry.

 ![1673987200881](image/01_Y_WindowsOnly/1673987200881.png)